Speak now

 1. take bus 78S (Express departures) from MTR Sheung Shui Station, or 78K from MTR Sheung Shui/Fanling Station; or

-2. take minibus 55K from MTR Sheung Shui Station and get off at the terminal; or
+2. take minibus 55K from MTR Sheung Shui Station; or

-3. take bus 277A from MTR Lam Tin Station.
+3. take bus 277A from MTR Lam Tin Station; or

-(Some of the above bus routes only run at specific times.
-Click here to learn more about the traffic notice from the Transport Department, which provides details of public transport services for the second phase of the opening of Sha Tau Kok.
-Click here to learn more about the latest information on bus services traveling to and from Sha Tau Kok.)
+(Some of the above bus and ferry routes only run at specific times.
+Click here to learn more about the latest information on bus services travelling to and from Sha Tau Kok.
+Click here to learn more about the latest information on kaito ferry services.

 We use cookies to ensure that we give you the best experience on our website, to understand your interests and provide personalized content to you as further set out in our Cookie Policy here.
 If you accept the use of cookies on our website, please indicate your acceptance by clicking the "I accept" button.
 You may manage your cookies settings at any time.